abertschi/abertschi.ch/hugo/content/blog/2022-08_postcards/postcards.md

 fingerprint](https://github.com/abertschi/postcard_creator_wrapper/blob/5cc231d59c0096f441037b76e920df5777220447/postcard_creator/token.py#L414),
 possibly to implement some sort of anomaliy detection.
 For now, a static fingerprint does just fine and the authentication succeeds.
-Time will tell if we have to get more creative here in the future.
+Time will tell if we have to get more clever here in the future...

 Besides that, OAuth follows an
 Authorization Code Flow with a [Proof Key for Code exchange